 2) Temperature is the fundamental and direct driver of harvest dates in the Daux et al dataset.
 Any non-climatically induced shift in harvest dates (e.g., to select for fruit with specific sugar levels) would thus be expected to decouple and weaken the temperature/harvest date relationship.
 However, the temperature sensitivity of GHD-Core is relatively stationary pre- and post 1980 (about -6 days per degree C of warming), indicating that the direct relationships between temperature and harvest date has not changed.
 This strongly suggests that any management effects that would shift the harvest date independent of climate are largely non-significant.

 3) The only changing climatic relationship with harvest date is drought.
-There is no a piori reason, however, to believe that management changes based on Baume’ levels would specifically change this relationship, while maintaining a stationary relationship with the primary driver (temperature).
+There is no a priori reason, however, to believe that management changes based on Baume’ levels would specifically change this relationship, while maintaining a stationary relationship with the primary driver (temperature).

 While we do not believe the lack of Baume’ information undermines our analysis, we have added additional text to the Methods section acknowledging that this information is unavailable, and making the same points above.
 In Methods, under “Grape Harvest Data”: